 Pledge BT3 20/20 (Task)

-Gorman, an engineer turned chiropractor, worked with PLEDGE to produce models incorporating pelvic support.
+Gorman, an engineer turned chiropractor, worked with PLEDGE to produce office chairs incorporating pelvic support.
 Controlled trials by John Jukes of VESTRA showed them to be significantly more effective in reducing back shoulder and neck pain, compared with similar chairs. and advocated the Pledge BT3 20/20 (Task) pelvic support chair to reduce LBP problems in the optimised office environment.
-These chairs, incorporating Gorman’s ‘pelvic (actually ‘iliac’) support have been in use over the last 10 years and some 40,000 are in use.
+These office chairs, incorporating Gorman’s ‘pelvic (actually ‘iliac’) support have been in use over the last 10 years and some 40,000 are in use.
 It has been estimated that considerable savings have resulted due to reduced absenteeism and increased staff performance due to the improved ergonomics (Jukes J).
 Initial outlay of cost is also considerably less than the two chairs considered previously.☛ Pelvic Posture→

 The Howarth Zody

-This is another good upright chair that incorporates ‘Pelvic Support’, here called PAL™.
+This is another good upright office chair that incorporates ‘Pelvic Support’, here called PAL™.
 This allows it to be considered as a semi-partial solution for full Safe Sitting.

 - As with any upright chair it has the inherent disadvantage of the increased axial loading.